Differential/docs/CLIENT-GUIDE.md

 *This document describes common questions and pitfalls of software development, and how we work to mitigate them.
-We have developed a process called the "4D Development Process" to guide us through and have found great success with it*
+We have developed a process called the "4D Development Process" to guide us through and have found great success with it.*

 ## (DISCOVERY) Becoming our client